Tr3yWay996/web/docs/pages/documentation/flags.md

-# flags
+# Flags
-<h4 class="fw-light">Highly-specific options that don't deserve their own configuration option.</h4><br/>
+<h4 class="fw-light">Highly-specific options that don't require their own configuration option.</h4><br/>

 ### **What are flags?**
-Flags allow for enabling/disabling possibly advanced features that don't have their own option in your [conf.yml](?page=documentation/confyml) file.
+Flags allow for enabling/disabling possibly advanced features that don't need their own option in [`conf.yml`](?page=documentation/confyml) file.
 Multiple flags must be seperated with comma's.

 <br/>